yeahitsjan/pawxel/README.md

 To build Pawxel you'll need some dependencies first:

-- [Qt 5.14.x](https://download.qt.io/archive/qt/5.14/) ([FramelessHelper](https://github.com/wangwenx190/framelesshelper)'s minimum tested version is 5.14, don't expect it to work below that)
+- [Qt 5.14.x or newer](https://download.qt.io/archive/qt/5.14/) ([FramelessHelper](https://github.com/wangwenx190/framelesshelper)'s minimum tested version is 5.14, don't expect it to work below that)
+    - Qt6 is currently unsupported, view [#5](https://github.com/yeahitsjan/pawxel/issues/5) to track the progress or help improving
 - [Git](https://git-scm.com)
 - *on Windows:* MinGW64 (which comes with the installer of Qt)
 - *on Linux:* gcc, g++, make (``build-essential`` on debian for example)